calebcrouse3/mortgage-calculator/README.md

 # what taxes and fees need to be added to the selling of a home to mirror the taxes applied to stock market profits

 # can rent out you house, poket the rent based on current price, and buy another house???
+# update monthly payments with inflation TODO keep this?
+Make Yearly?

+# only wrinkle with cumulative values is that effective down payment is added to first principal payment
+# and closing costs are added to first misc payment